Table of contents

 Have you ever doubted yourself and your writing?
 Thought sure, other people were successful, but you might not be capable of it?
 I have…many times.
 However, thanks to Jeff Goins, this book will help you see the value of your art, which builds more confidence in your product–which ALWAYS leads to better book marketing.
 This is a must read for any artist out there.

 Yeah, these are two different books by Austin Kleon, but both are insanely valuable for the creative types struggling with the business mind.
 Both books are amazing at helping you mend the bridge between art and business.
 I have both next to my bedside as they are easy reads and full of fun visuals.
+I even bring them on camping trips to stash under my pillow.
 Honestly, they help recharge my creative juices.

 I Must Write My Book by Honoree Corder is the exact book that my mother-in-law read and is using to get her over the hump and start writing.
 Writing a book can feel like an incredibly difficult project and this fear will lead to losing traction.
 We all come up with excuses or reasons to stop writing, but this book will help keep you on target and ensure you finally get that book inside you written!